Golden Gate Girls

 Golden Gate Girls is a 2013 documentary film focusing on the life and works of Esther Eng (1914-1970), once honored as the first woman director of Southern China.
 She crossed boundaries of both gender and culture by making Cantonese language films for Chinese audiences during and after WWII.
 She was in fact the only woman directing feature-length films in America after Dorothy Arzner’s retirement in 1943 and before Ida Lupino began directing in 1949.
 After her film career, she pioneered in establishing fine dining Chinese Restaurants in New York City.
 She left her mark in both the Chinese and English press enabling director S. Louisa Wei to recover some of her lost stories.
-Clips from her two extant films, stills from her eight other motion pictures, photos from her six albums, newsreels of San Francisco as she saw them, as well as hundreds of archival images are collected to present her life and work in the most stunning visuals.
+Clips from her two extant films, stills from her eight other motion pictures, photos from her six albums, newsreels of San Francisco as she saw them, as well as hundreds of archival images are collected to present her life and work.

 To pay tribute to Esther Eng, this documentary borrows the title of Eng's 1941 picture Golden Gate Girl and the making of the film was also included in the documentary.